Gnabry hat-trick sees Bayern go nine-points clear in Bundesliga

 Serge Gnabry (L) and Robert Lewandowski (R) celebrate their goals with Bayern Munich team-mate Benjamin Pavard

-Gnabry scored either side of half-time before the flood gates opened with three goals in a devastating fine-minute spell as Lewandowski scored in quick succession.
+Gnabry scored either side of half-time before the flood gates opened with three goals in a devastating five-minute spell including two by Lewandowski in quick succession.

+Bayern head coach Julian Nagelsmann promised to supply beers for the ride home - "we always have a crate on the bus" - then poured praise on Gnabry - "an outstanding player" - who had a role in all five goals, including two assists for Lewandowski.

-The Poland striker has now scored 18 goals in 16 league games this season as Bayern earned a tenth straight Bundesliga win at Stuttgart dating back to 2009.
+The Poland striker took his tally to 18 goals in 16 league games this season as Bayern earned a 10th straight Bundesliga win at Stuttgart dating back to 2009.

+"Bayern can dismantle teams.
+Not only in Germany, but also internationally," said Stuttgart sports director Sven Mislintat.

+"We were taught a lesson after they went 3-0 up - they've incredible quality."

-The Bavarian giants remain on course to win a 10th consecutive Bundesliga title, but second-placed Borussia Dortmund can trim their gapping lead when they host bottom side Greuther Fuerth on Wednesday.
+The Bavarian giants remain on course to win a 10th consecutive Bundesliga title, but second-placed Borussia Dortmund can trim the lead when they host bottom side Greuther Fuerth on Wednesday.

-Injuries and illness already meant Bayern again fielded Jamal Musiala, 18, out of position in the defensive midfield alongside Marc Roca and winger Kingsley Coman went off with a leg knock in the opening half hour.
+Injuries and illness meant Bayern again fielded Jamal Musiala, 18, out of position in the defensive midfield alongside Marc Roca.
+They then lost winger Kingsley Coman to a leg knock in the opening half hour.

-Coman's replacement Leroy Sane set up Gnabry's opening goal by charging through an gaping hole, which grew wider when Stuttgart centre-back Waldemar Anton lost his footing.
+Coman's replacement Leroy Sane set up Gnabry's opening goal by charging through a gaping hole, which grew wider when Stuttgart centre-back Waldemar Anton lost his footing.

 Sane squared to Stuttgart-born Gnabry who curled his shot around home goalkeeper Florian Mueller to make it 1-0 at the break.